What Is Retaining Wall?

 It is a structure constructed to retain materials such as soil and maintain the surface of the ground at diﬀerent elevations on either side of it.
 In this article, we’ve discussed different types of retaining walls.

 A retaining wall is constructed to retain earth and other such materials that tend to slide and repose at a specific inclination angle.
 The retaining wall provides lateral support to the backfill and embankments or vertically holds them.

 Backfill is a material that is retained or supported by the retaining wall.
 The backfill may have its top surface in a horizontal or an inclined position.

 The amount of backfill lying above the horizontal plane at the top of a wall elevation is known as the surcharge.
 The inclination of the surcharge to the horizontal is known as the surcharge angle.
 The surcharge angle is denoted by “β”.

 The pore water pressure is developed during the rainy season in the backfill material.
 Weep holes are provided in the retaining walls to release this pore water pressure.

 Longitudinal drains are provided at the top of the backfill and in front of the retaining wall.
-Backfilling near the retaining wall is done with broken stones, gravels, or coarse sand so that drainage in longitudinal direction is improved and water pressure on the wall is released.
+Backfilling near the retaining wall is done with broken stones, gravels, or coarse sand so that drainage in the longitudinal direction is improved and water pressure on the wall is released.

 A retaining wall consists of the following components:

 - Counter forts (in case of counterfort retaining walls)